Mawson Analytical Spectrometry Services

 The Mawson Analytical Spectrometry Services (MASS) facilities offer a wide-ranging service to researchers and commercial partners.

-Encompassing radiometric and stable isotopes analyses in conjunction with classical diffraction and chromatographic characterisation techniques, MASS has the capacity to deliver high quality data at a competitive cost with the value-added evaluation and interpretation of results by subject matter experts if required
+Encompassing radiometric and stable isotopes analyses in conjunction with classical diffraction and chromatographic characterisation techniques, MASS has the capacity to deliver high quality data at a competitive cost with the value-added evaluation and interpretation of results by subject matter experts.

 Advantages of our commercial services